Tom Byers (professor)

-Tom Byers is a professor at Stanford University in the United States.
+Thomas H. "Tom" Byers is a professor at Stanford University in the United States.
 He concentrates in the area of high-technology ventures and serves as the faculty director for the Stanford Technology Ventures Program.

 Career

 Byers was an early employee at Go Corporation and Symantec.
 At Stanford he has established and directs Stanford Technology Ventures Program to train and encourage students to become entrepreneurs.
 Since 2004, he has taught "Introduction to High Technology Entrepreneurship" class, which in many respect parallels business school case study management courses, but with a specific high technology orientation.
 Byers was one of the founding faculty members of Singularity University, and lectures there on topics related to entrepreneurship and new technology ventures.

 Byers serves on the Board of Directors for Reactivity, MyThings, and Flywheel Ventures.
 He also serves on the following advisory boards and committees: American Society for Engineering Education's Entrepreneurship Division, Harvard Business School's California Research Center, and the National Foundation for Teaching Entrepreneurship (NFTE) for inner-city youth.